surayarahman/AttendEase/README.md

 **Security Features:**
 A password-protected system for instructor login to ensure that only authorized users have access to sensitive data.

-## Understanding the Need for AttendEase
+## Understanding the need for AttendEase
 Why this mobile app is necessary:

 **Efficiency:** Automating attendance with a user-friendly app saves valuable teaching time, allowing instructors to concentrate on educating while providing students with real-time attendance feedback.